- Chester County Intermediate Unit

 Safety and Security Responsibilities

 Students play a critical role in maintaining safe and secure schools.
-Students should follow all directions during emergency drills.
-Students should be willing to talk with parents, teachers, school counselors, school administrators, and police when they have concerns about their own safety or the safety of others.
-Students should also practice positive interpersonal relationship skills to help sustain a safe and secure learning environment and to promote social competence.
+Students should follow all directions during emergency drills and should be willing to talk with parents, teachers, school counselors, school administrators, and police when they have concerns about their own safety or the safety of others.
+They should also practice positive interpersonal relationship skills to help sustain a safe and secure learning environment and to promote social competence.

 Community members, including members of law enforcement, fire, and emergency medical services, work to collaborate with school officials to develop emergency response protocols.